 The neighbouring island of Giglio is only a short distance away.
 Offshore the conditions are perfect for watersports.
-Ashore in the harbour of Giglio Porto and walk up through the vineyards to the medieval town of Castello.
+Step ashore via the harbour of Giglio Porto and walk up through the vineyards to the medieval town of Castello.

-Rome, with its more than 2000 years of history, has one of the biggest cultural heritages in the world.
-From the Roman Empire times through the Renaissance and Baroque to the actual age.
+Rome, with more than 2,000 years of history, has one of the biggest cultural heritages in the world, from the time of the Roman Empire through the Renaissance and Baroque eras to the present day.
 Rome is a fascinating city.
-You should visit the Coliseum constructed in 80 AD and who could hold more than 50,000 spectators and the smallest State in the World: The Vatican.
+You should visit the Coliseum constructed in 80 AD and which could hold more than 50,000 spectators, as well as the smallest state in the world, the Vatican.

-Rome’s fantastic sets of Piazzas are ideal to hang out, blend in and experience the everyday Rome life.
-Piazza di Spagna, at the foot of Spanish Steps is perhaps the most popular spot.
+Rome’s fantastic piazzas are ideal spots to blend in and experience the everyday Rome life.
+Piazza di Spagna, at the foot of Spanish Steps is perhaps the most popular.
 Its beauty is further enhanced by Bernini’s boat-shaped Barcaccia fountain.
-The stunning, Piazza Navona was built on the ruins of Domitian’s stadium.
+The stunning Piazza Navona was built on the ruins of Domitian’s stadium.
 It’s lined with baroque palaces and holds three fountains, including Bernini’s Fountain of the Rivers.
-Among other spots, Piazza Barbeni, Piazza Venezia and The Campo dei Fiori are worth a visit.
+Among other must-sees are Piazza Barbeni, Piazza Venezia and The Campo dei Fiori.

 Day 7Ponza, Pontine Islands & Santo Stefano - Ventotene

-Ponza is one of the Pontine Islands, or Ponza Islands, a volcanic island group in the Tyrrhenian Sea off the west coast just to the north of Naples.
+Ponza is one of the Pontine Islands - or Ponza Islands - a volcanic island group located off the coast just to the north of Naples in the Tyrrhenian Sea.

-Ponza is the largest and most developed though still relatively quiet.
-A perfect place for a day’s relaxation.
-The island is a popular summer resort and is good for its beaches, bays and snorkelling.
+Although still relatively quiet, Ponza is the largest and most developed Pontine Island, and a perfect place for a day’s relaxation.
+The island is a popular summer resort, and boasts beaches, bays and snorkelling opportunities.
 The water is remarkably clear, and in the treacherous shallows of the Secca dei Mattom, between the islands of Ponza and Palmarola, archaeologists have uncovered a number of wrecks of Roman galleys dating from the Republican Period.
-Other sites of interest include the San Silverio church, Governor’s Palace and a Fortress.
-Stop off on the north side of the island and Marina Grande – you can have diner at Da Paolino.
+Other sites of interest include the San Silverio church and Governor’s Palace.
+Stop off on the north side of the island and have dinner at Da Paolino.

-After lifting anchor we will head to the Archipelago of the Pontine Islands.
+After lifting anchor, explore the other islands of the Pontine archipelago.
 These sunny islands offer a playground of sparkling turquoise waters, secluded beaches, tiny vineyards and an uncommon serenity.
-In the morning we will anchor off Santo Stefano – associated with the former prison which has long since closed.
-The circular building was built by architect Carpi in 1794-95 and out of curiosity; you can visit the prison if you wish.
-In the afternoon we will visit neighbouring Ventotene, only half a mile away.
-A walk around Ventotene is worth the effort - especially for nature lovers.
+In the morning, anchor off Santo Stefano – associated with the former prison which has long since closed.
+The circular building was built by architect Carpi in 1794-95 and, out of curiosity, you can visit the prison if you wish.
+In the afternoon, visit neighbouring Ventotene, only half a mile away.
+A walk around Ventotene is worth the effort, especially for nature lovers.
 Starting at Eolo Point, stroll to Cala Rossano beach with its caves and tiny harbour and on to the ancient Roman harbour.
 This is a curious island of tiny fishing villages with pink, blue and white houses.
 The island’s sparkling waters are perfect for an afternoon swim.

 Visit the fascinating ancient city of Pompeii buried under volcanic ash by Mount Vesuvius in 79 AD, which was rediscovered in the 18th century with many treasures still intact.

 Naples (Napoli, Campania) is one of the most beautiful cities in Italy.
-It has a great bay with nice views of Capri and Ischia Islands.
-You could visit Pompeii and Herculaneum both buried by Mont Vesuvius’ eruption in 79 AD.
+It has a great bay with nice views of Capri and Ischia and, from here, you can visit Pompeii and Herculaneum both buried by Mont Vesuvius’ eruption in 79 AD.
 Visit the old district of Naples, where you’ll see the more typical sights of this city and the Santa Maria Donnaregina cathedral, constructed over an old Paleochristian church in the 13th century.

-Spend the day exploring the island.
-There are some great beaches; Ischia Porto, Forio and Maronti.
+Spend the day exploring the island of Ischia.
+There are some great beaches, including Ischia Porto, Forio and Maronti.
 Visit Citara beach at Soccorso, a steep promontory watched over by a little white chapel.
-Sant’Angelo is anancient, tiny fishing village on a rocky peninsula that is now dedicated to the tranquil and very private retreat for the elite.
+Sant’Angelo is an ancient, tiny fishing village on a rocky peninsula, which is now dedicated to a tranquil and very private retreat for the elite.

-If you want to explore, visit Serrara Fontana and then to climb up to the summit of Monte Epomeo.
+If you want to explore, visit Serrara Fontana and then climb up to the summit of Monte Epomeo.
 Barano d’Ischia has some ancient settlements and geological formations.
-Lacco Ameno is a cosmopolitan spa town famous – visit the steamy cave of San Lorenzo.
-You will also see the 10m high green ‘mushroom’ rock believed to have fallen from the volcano.
+Lacco Ameno is a cosmopolitan spa town famous for the steamy cave of San Lorenzo.
+You will also see the 10-metre-high green ‘mushroom’ rock believed to have fallen from the volcano.
 Forio has the most beautiful sandy beaches and vineyards, and the old town is well preserved.
-In the 1950s Forio became a magnet for the jet set following visits from the likes of Tennessee Williams, Capote Liz.
+In the 1950s Forio became a magnet for the jet set following visits from the likes of Tennessee Williams and Capote Liz.

-Capri is a beautiful island, covered by trees, and its coastline is dominated by dramatic cliffs.
-The island is 6 km long and 3 km wide, and is located off the city Sorrento.
+Capri is a beautiful island covered by trees and surrounded by a coastline of dramatic cliffs.
+The island is six kilometres long and three kilometers wide, and is located off the city Sorrento on the mainlaind.

-Capri is famous for its sophisticated guests, its spectacular natural scenery, and the pedigree of its architecture.
+Capri is famous for its sophisticated guests, its spectacular natural scenery and the pedigree of its architecture.
 The upper town is very picturesque and home to many luxury shops and hotels.
-The views afforded by walking along the cliffs are exceptional; it is also possible to enter the gardens of the famous old villas.
+The views afforded by walking along the cliffs are exceptional and it's possible to enter the gardens of the famous old villas.
 The beauty of the place itself explains why it has been a popular holiday destination since the time of Tiberius.

 Capri also has a fabulous range of evening entertainment.
-It is recommended to take a walk through the narrow whitewashed streets to enjoy the sunset and tranquillity, and then walk back to the Piazzetta, in the centre of the city.
-It is possible to lunch at the Capri Palace Hotel, which is set in a fabulous location and serves exceptional food.
+It is recommended to take a walk through the narrow whitewashed streets to enjoy the sunset and tranquillity, and then walk back to the Piazzetta in the centre of the city.
+For lunch, try out the Capri Palace Hotel, which is set in a fabulous location and serves exceptional food.

 Day 11Stromboli & Lipari Islands

 Lipari is the largest of the islands and its historic citadel provides an uninterrupted record of inhabitants from Neolithic times.
-The island is characterised by extensive acropolis, deep grottos, delightful beaches, small inlets and bays, perforated rocks, and steep wild cliffs.
-Lipari is also renowned for its pumice stone!
-The island is visually spectacular, with its own now rumbling volcano after a long period of inactivity.
-There are also cultural treasures in a 16th-century castle and a 17th-century cathedral perched above the harbour.
+The island is characterised by extensive acropolis, deep grottos, delightful beaches, small inlets and bays, perforated rocks and steep wild cliffs.
+Lipari is also renowned for its pumice stone.
+The island is visually spectacular, with its rumbling volcano, and there are also cultural treasures in a 16th century castle and a 17th century cathedral perched above the harbour.
 Lipari provides an excellent café culture to take in the Mediterranean atmosphere, as well as stunning sunsets that can light up the cliffs.

-Cefalù is a medieval town and one of the loveliest resorts along the Tyrrhenian coast.
+Cefalù is a medieval town and one of the loveliest resorts along the Tyrrhenian Coast in Sicily.

-The Temple of Diana on the mountain overlooking the town is said to be one of the oldest buildings still standing in Sicily.
+The Temple of Diana on a mountain overlooking the town is said to be one of the oldest buildings still standing in Sicily.
 Climb to the summit of the mountain that backs the town; viewed at night from the coast to the west, the illuminated mountain and cathedral make for an inspiring site.
-There are some good restaurants in the town centre and near the beach that offer seafood and other local specialities, and a number of pizzerias.
+There are some good restaurants in the town centre and near the beach, which offer seafood and other local specialities, and a number of pizzerias.